Your next camera: What to buy after you outgrow your basic dSLR

 These things will come in due time.
 The GH3 has only been on the market since late 2012.

-So before you invest heavily (pun very much intended) into a full frame pro-sumer camera system, you need to seriously consider the Lumix GH3 or other MILC.
-It is a professional quality system and several pros I know are using it.
+So before you invest heavily (pun very much intended) into a full frame pro-sumer camera system, you need to seriously consider the Lumix GH3, GH4, GX8, Fuji XT or other MILC.
+These are professional quality systems and several pros I know are using it.

 I suggest you rent one for a week and see for yourself.
 You’ll save thousands of dollars and a few pounds in the process too.